f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/Readme.md

 # Overview

-**Operations** guide showcases managing updates for BIG-IP Next WAF using Central Manager (CM) and automation via CM APIs.
+**Next WAF Operations** guide showcases managing updates for BIG-IP Next WAF using Central Manager (CM) and automation via CM APIs.
 BIG-IP Next Central Manager accelerates app migration and simplifies management of BIG-IP Next infrastructure and app services.

 We will focus on _manual_ management of Next WAF as well as _automation_ scripts for the following three use-cases: